 The process you need to go through varies with whether you are moving locations within the same state or moving your business to a new state.
-This is one of the many things we support our clients with here at Empowered Profit.
-If you are already working with us, let your OFM know about your move and we can support you through this process.
+This is one of the many things we support our clients with here at Empowered Profit, and you can book a call using the button below to learn more.
+If you are already working with us, let your OFM know about your move and our tax team can support you through this process.

-You will need to update your address with the IRS, state & local tax agencies, payroll company, bank & merchant accounts, with any licenses you hold, and in your LLC documents.
-(On the personal side, as you are updating things there – don’t forget about your voter registration!)
+You will need to update your address with the IRS, state & local tax agencies, payroll company, bank & merchant accounts, with any licenses you hold, in your LLC documents & with your tax team.

 State & Local Tax Agencies: Updating your address with the IRS doesn’t update it for your state tax department, so you will need to do that separately.
 If you Google Your State + Changing Business Address, you should be able to find the information on your state website on how to make the updates needed.
 You can also call them directly and ask them to point you in the right direction.